 Memory needed by Tez Application Masters(Tez AM) can be calculated as follows.

-For HDInsight Interactive cluster, by default, there is one Tez AM per worker node that acts as a query coordinator.
-The number of Tez AMs can be configured based on a number of concurrent queries to be served.
+Tez AM acts as a query coordinator and the number of Tez AMs should be configured based on a number of concurrent queries to be served.
+Theoretically, we can consider one Tez AM per worker node.
+However, its possible that you may see more than one Tez AM on a worker node.
+For calculation purpose, we assume uniform distribution of Tez AMs across all LLAP daemon nodes/worker nodes.
 It's recommended to have 4 GB of memory per Tez AM.

 For D14 v2, the default configuration has four Tez AMs and four LLAP daemon nodes.